 Final Setting Time of Cement:

-Final Setting time of cement is the time at which the cement paste completely loses its plasticity and becomes hard.
+The final Setting time of cement is the time at which the cement paste completely loses its plasticity and becomes hard.
 The final setting time for Ordinary Portland Cement is 10 hours (600 minutes).

 The tests performed to measure the setting time of cement are: